The Open University since 2006

 - 8.8 Hinduism as ‘a world religion’: a more recent understanding

-The aim of this unit is to explore three key questions:
+The aim of this course is to explore three key questions:

-The unit begins with a series of video clips on religion in Liverpool.
+The course begins with a series of video clips on religion in Liverpool.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Religious Studies course units or view the range of currently available OU Religious Studies courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free Religious Studies courses or view the range of currently available OU Religious Studies courses.

 Copyright & revisions

 Last updated on: Tuesday, 23rd February 2016